 Preconstruction surveys for western pond turtles shall be conducted by a qualified biologist just prior to (i.e., the day of) initiation of any construction in non-developed habitat that occurs within 100 feet of Thompson Creek.
-If any individual western pond turtles are detected within the project's impact areas, the individuals shall be moved to suitable habitat within the nearest creek, at least 300 feet outside the project area.
+If any individual western pond turtles are detected within the project's impact areas, the individuals will be moved to suitable habitat within the nearest creek, at least 300 feet outside the project area.

-Mitigation Measure BIO-14a: Conduct a Preconstruction Survey for Nesting Raptors
+Mitigation Measure BIO-14a: Conduct a Preconstruction Survey for Nesting Raptors and BIO -14b: Avoid Active Raptor Nests during the Nesting Season

-Preconstruction surveys for nesting raptors will be conducted by a qualified ornithologist to ensure that no raptor nests will be disturbed during implementation of the Project.
-This survey shall be conducted within 48 hours of construction activity during the breeding season.
-For nesting raptors, the breeding season is from January 1 to August 31.
+Preconstruction surveys for nesting raptors will be conducted by a qualified ornithologist to ensure that no raptor nests will be disturbed during implementation of the light rail alternative.
+This survey shall be conducted within 48 hours of construction activity regardless of the timing of the breeding season.
 During this survey, the ornithologist would inspect all trees and suitable grassland habitat in and immediately adjacent to the affected areas for raptor nests.
 If the survey does not identify any nesting special-status raptor species in the area potentially affected by the proposed activity, no further mitigation is required.